Collective-Unconscious/UnconsciousOnline-front/README.md

 Everyone can contribute to this project.
 You can **create an issue** if you want to report a bug or suggest a feature.

-If you want to contributer directly to the code, please create a branch from the `dev` branch and make a pull request. a maintainer will review it.
+If you want to contributer directly to the code, please create a branch from the `dev` branch and make a pull request.
+A maintainer will review it.

 ## Git workflow